Dear Corporate America: Data isn’t Tech

 So why is it essential to know the difference between tech and data?

-First, the business landscape is growing increasingly complex and more competitive by the day.
-And with that, as professionals, we need to continually skill up to keep pace to ensure our own “continuity” (see what I did there?)
+First, the business landscape is becoming increasingly complex and competitive.
+As professionals, we must continually improve our skills to keep pace and ensure our own “continuity.”

 GIF from GIPHY

-As we develop our skills in an increasingly digital business landscape, some of us might find ourselves helping with new digital transformation initiatives.
+As we develop our skills in an increasingly digital business landscape, some might find ourselves helping with new digital transformation initiatives.
 Like helping our bosses make the company more “data-driven.”

 And with that, it is crucial to note that data-driven doesn’t mean tech-driven.

-(Personally, I think it should get renamed to “people-driven” or “employee-driven” transformation because we input the data, and transform into something meaningful.)
+(Personally, I think it should be renamed “people-driven” or “employee-driven” transformation because we input the data and transform it into something meaningful.)

 It’s not tech that will do that.